Love French Food

 Instructions

-• Grease a 12 cup madeleine pan with a little butter
+• Grease a madeleine pan with a little melted butter.

-• Sift the flour and baking together and leave aside.
+• Sift flour (before measuring) and baking powder together.
+Leave aside.

-• In a large bowl, beat the eggs and confectioners sugar together using a mixer if you have one.
+• In a large bowl, beat the eggs and confectioners' sugar together with a mixer, if you have one, or a whisk.
 Do this for about 5 minutes until it becomes thick and creamy.

 • Fold the lemon zest and the juice into the mixture.